What are the FastBridge Assessments?

 Explanation of Answers:

 Let's look at some sample questions for the FastBridge Reading Assessment for 3rd grade.
-We will start with test questions for the foundational skills of reading.

 Which words have a short vowel sound?
 Click all the answers that are correct